MANAGING QUALITY ASSURANCE

-- Student feedback is a central part of Faculty review.
-At the end of each course two questionnaires are completed by the students – one focusing on the course and the other on the member(s) of staff that delivered the programme.
-Peer observation of teaching is undertaken and international expert regularly visit the School and undertake class observations and deliver lectures on specific topics of relevance.
+- Peer observation of teaching is undertaken and international expert regularly visit the School and undertake class observations and deliver lectures on specific topics of relevance.
 Performance management of faculty that do not meet expectations is undertaken and where appropriate support to improve performance is put in place and kept under review by the Head of Department.

 - Promotion of faculty is based on a transparent processes with faculty required to provide evidence of quality contributions in teaching, research and community activities.
 Feedback is provided to unsuccessful candidates.

 - Teaching assistants are a unique feature of KILAW’s support for learning, teaching and assessment.
 Their role provides crucial guidance for all students, but is focused on students where their attendance/grades are of concern.
 The majorities of TA are fluent in English and Arabic, attend courses and are able to help students to deepen their understanding of the taught courses.
 They support staff in the prepare and use of Power point and other technologies and engage in research support.

 - Providing opportunities for faculty to gain international experience in research is a driving element of the School.
 They encourage staff to participate in external conferences and seminars and provide generous financial support.
 The School also hosts an annual international conference which is a platform to quality research and research exchange experiences for staff and students.